abengtss-max/compliance-workshop/labs/lab-01-azure-policy-setup.md

 - **Initiative assignments** can be scoped to specific environments or applications
 - **Parameter flexibility** allows policies to be reused across different contexts

-## 🔗 Next Steps

-**Proceed immediately to [Lab Exercise 2: CIS Compliance Scenario](./lab-02-cis-compliance-scenario.md)** where you'll use the policies and compliance data from this exercise to simulate a real-world compliance assessment and remediation scenario.

 ## 🆘 Troubleshooting Tips

 **Policy not evaluating:**